ruoyann/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a StudySpot
+### Deleting a study spot

-1. Deleting a StudySpot while all study spots are being shown
+1. Deleting a study spot while all study spots are being shown

-    1. Prerequisites: Have at least 1 StudySpot in the list.
+    1. Prerequisites: Have at least 1 study spot in the list.

     1. Test case: `delete n/Central Library`<br>
-       Expected: The StudySpot named COM1 is deleted from the list.
-Details of the deleted StudySpot shown in the status message.
+       Expected: The study spot named COM1 is deleted from the list.
+Details of the deleted study spot shown in the status message.

     1. Test case: `delete n/INVALID`<br>
-       Expected: No StudySpot is deleted as there does not exist a StudySpot named 'INVALID'.
+       Expected: No study spot is deleted as there does not exist a study spot named 'INVALID'.
 Error details shown in the status message.
-Similar error message will show if user tries to delete a StudySpot that does not exist in the list.
+Similar error message will show if user tries to delete a study spot that does not exist in the list.

     1. Other incorrect delete commands to try: `delete Central Library`, `delete spot/Central Library`<br>
        Expected: Similar to previous.